twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-20-being-heedful-of-the-qualities-of-the-mind%zh.rst

 Sein (diamond) is a valuable gem; sati is also the most valuable Dhamma.

 The reason is it can transform the useless khandha into priceless sīla, samādhi and paññā power.
 Therefore, sati can be called as sein-ta-lone (a diamond).
-[In the Mahayana tradition, diamond is represented wisdom, e.g., Diamond Sutra or Vajira Sutra.
+[In the Mahāyana tradition, diamond is represented wisdom, e.g., Diamond Sutra or Vajira Sutra.
 Sayadaw’s diamond is nothing to do with it and it’s just a coincidence.
 The Buddha referred sati to salt in every dishes.
 Ven Sāriputta compared Ven.
 Mahā-Moggallāna with a mountain and in return, Ven.
 Mahā-Moggallāna compared Ven Sāriputta with salt.
 There are profound meanings hidden underneath of these two comparisons of psychic power and wisdom power.]

 ④ Sein-phu-the Holy Crystal